fetchrobotics/docs/source/ps4.rst

 Next we enable the new service (created by the updated install of fetch-melodic-config)::

-  sudo systemctl daemon-reload && sudo systemctl enable ps4joy
+  sudo systemctl daemon-reload && sudo systemctl enable ps4joy && sudo service ps4joy start

-This is a custom service that launches `ds4drv <https://github.com/chrippa/ds4drv>`_.
+This is a custom service that launches `ds4drv <https://github.com/chrippa/ds4drv>`__.

 Set the robot to use the PS4 controller
 ---------------------------------------